openstack/charm-guide/doc/source/admin/storage/ceph-rgw-multisite.rst

     juju run-action -m us-east --wait rgw-us-east/0 readonly

-a zone that is currently read-only can be switched to read/write mode by either promoting it to be the current master or by using the 'readwrite' action:
+a zone that is currently read-only can be switched to read/write mode by either promoting it to be the current primary or by using the 'readwrite' action:

 .. code::